rune-rs/rune/README.md

 ### Rune Scripts

-stk comes with a simple scripting language called *Rune*.
+runestick comes with a simple scripting language called *Rune*.

 You can run example scripts through rune-cli: